Login

 Tuesday: Champion Hurdle Day

 Grade 1, two miles 87 yards, for four-year-olds and up.
-Run on the Old Course since 1980, the meeting's opening championship.
+Run on the Old Course, and a Tuesday fixture since 1980.
+The first of the meeting's four championship races.

 2. 2.